 The “good enough” husband is extinct.
-Men often believe they possess the different qualities, characteristics and attitudes to be good enough husband.
+Men often believe they possess the different qualities, characteristics and attitudes to be a good enough husband.
 He may measure himself by his own father, other husbands, his wife’s admonitions, societal standards and/or what he believes is necessary to be a good enough husband.
 But he keeps coming up short.

 His wife may prod him to spend more time with her or share more of his thoughts and feelings with her, be more affectionate to be a good enough husband.
 Books abound about how to be a good husband and the Internet brims with articles and experts encouraging husbanding.
 While occasional sightings continue today, the “good enough” husband died off over 2000 years ago.

 Who determines what is “good enough?”
 Wouldn’t his wife determine whether he is good enough?
 She is the recipient of his efforts, but not being a man she doesn’t know what it takes to be a husband.
 On the other hand, wouldn’t he determine what good enough is, after all he is responsible for being the good enough husband.
 Neither wives nor husbands can determine what constitutes a “good enough” husband.

 The concept of “good enough” is about shame and measuring up to some predetermined standard.
 From this framework a man is either good enough or he is not good enough; he is adequate or inadequate; good or bad; right or wrong; strong or weak; he either measures up or doesn’t measure up.
 Couples caught in the paradigm of “good enough” measure each other by standards of performance, which build in obligation, resentment, entitlement and ultimately emptiness all leading to failed relationships.
 Fortunately, there is another way.